-Rich and decadent with a crispy crinkle top, these red velvet brownies are ultra fudgy and perfectly sweet!
-This easy one-bowl brownie recipe is a chocolate lover’s dream!
+Rich and decadent with a crispy crinkle top, these easy red velvet brownies are ultra fudgy and perfectly sweet!
+This simple one-bowl red velvet brownies recipe is a chocolate lover’s dream!

 Our homemade red velvet brownies are full of gooey, chewy chocolatey goodness and studded with white chocolate chips.
 With their crimson color and irresistible flavor, these indulgent brownies are sure to satisfy your chocolate cravings!

 Today, red velvet is often more about color than flavor or texture.
-But in our opinion anything labeled “red velvet” should still have the tangy element of the classic red velvet cake.
-Here are the key ingredients we use to get the perfect red velvet color and flavor in our brownies:
+But, in our opinion, anything labeled “red velvet” should still have the tangy element of the classic red velvet cake.
+Here are the ingredients we use to get the perfect flavor and color in our red velvet brownies recipe: